-A common question that gets tossed around is “Is it okay to drink coffee when you are pregnant?”.
+A common question that gets tossed around is “Is it okay to drink coffee when you are breastfeeding or pregnant?”.

 Another consideration for you is that caffeine is not just from coffee.
 It can also be present in tea, soda, sports drinks, chocolate and some over the counter medications.
 Just be sure to take a look at labels and know what you are putting into your body.

 So, can I drink coffee while I’m pregnant?